javalosp/advanced_programming/Lecture_9/Lecture_9_Quiz.md

 #### What does Amdahl's Law state about parallel programs?
 - [ ] a).
 Parallel programs can achieve infinite speedup with enough processors
 - [ ] b).
 Parallel programs have no limit to speedup
 - [x] c).
-There is a strict limit on the speedup that can be realized using multiple processors
+There is a strict limit on the speedup that can be realised using multiple processors
 - [ ] d).
 Parallel programs are always faster than serial programs

 #### What is the formula for speedup according to Amdahl's Law?